kozodoi/Kaggle_Home_Credit/README.md

 # Kaggle Home Credit Default Risk

-Files and codes with my solution to the [Kaggle Home Credit Default Risk competition](https://www.kaggle.com/c/home-credit-default-risk).
+Top-4% solution to the [Home Credit Default Risk](https://www.kaggle.com/c/home-credit-default-risk) Kaggle competition on credit scoring.

-## Project summary
+## Summary

 In finance, credit scoring refers to the use of statistical models to guide loan approval decisions.
 This project develops a binary classification model to distinguish defaulters and non-defaulters using supervised machine learning.